 A source of label confusion is the name of a place versus the name of a grape.

-In Tuscany, where there are three main wine regions, the primary red grape is Sangiovese.
-Here are some points to note:
+First, in Tuscany, there are three main wine regions, the primary red grape is Sangiovese.

 - Sangiovese never appears on a label

 - Brunello is its regional name in Montalcino